mkosir/typescript-style-guide/coding-guidelines.md

 - **Code is organized and grouped by feature.** Place code as close to where it's relevant as possible.
 - Strive for data immutability.
+- Strive for functions to be pure, stateless and have single responsibility.
 - Use of server-state library is encouraged ([react-query](https://tanstack.com/query/latest)).
-- use of client-state library for global state is not allowed.
+- Use of client-state library for global state is not allowed.
   Reconsider if something should be truly global across application, e.g. `themeMode`, `Permissions` or even that can be put in server-state user settings (e.g. `/me` endpoint).
 If still truly needed use [Zustand](https://github.com/pmndrs/zustand) (no Redux).
 - Use named exports.
 In case of exceptions disable [eslint rule](https://github.com/mkosir/turborepo-boilerplate/blob/main/packages/config-eslint/index.js#L78) (e.g. Next.js pages).